 119 8th St, Unit 208, Brooklyn, NY 11215.

 Makeville Studio is located in Park Slope/Gowanus, in an old industrial building that was once a sweater factory.
-Recently converted into commercial lofts, the building is now home to a number of creative businesses, workshops, art and design studios.
+Converted into commercial lofts in 2008, the building is now home to a number of creative businesses, workshops, art and design studios.

 Directions by train: take either the D, F, G, M, N or R train to "9th St & 4th Ave" station (check train schedules--not all trains stop here at all times).

 Steven Bennett is a teacher and custom woodworker.
 He received his BA at Pratt Institute where he made his first piece of furniture, including a reading chair carved out of a tree from Prospect Park.
 His focus is on hardwood custom furniture, paying special attention to traditional joinery, ergonomics, and using quality sustainable materials and methods for unique pieces that will last for generations.
 He is also an expert in woodbending, including steam and lamination techniques.
 He has been designing and making custom furniture since 2005, and began teaching at Makeville in 2015.

 Steven Ceraso is an accomplished fine artist and woodworker.
 Steven has previously taught and worked as a technical assistant at 3rd Ward Brooklyn, Long Island University, The New York Studio School, and Parsons School of Design.
 His work has been exhibited at Fountain Art Fair, Williamsburg Art Walks, The Parrish Museum, Angels Gate Cultural Art Center, The Carnegie Museum, and Adelphi University.
 Steven's sculptural work combines repurposed materials with hand crafted forms.
 He is currently working on a relief carving commission for Iona College.